damientheytaz/SwissCanSat_DOPPLER/README.md

 ## This repository

 This repository indexes all the files relevant to our participation in the competition.
-The code is broken down into two main folders : <br />
+The code is broken down into two main folders : <br /> <br />
 1. Ground_Station : Code related to the radio station which we will use to recover the data sent from the CanSat. <br /> <br />
 2. Onboard_CanSat : Code related to the mini-satellite per say, it commands the components embedded in the CanSat.